MarkBrezina/Ctrl-Alt-DefeatTheMarket/alpha/readme.md

 Here are some generic key words to post into chatgpt to get it to tell you everything about the topics.
 Relevant trading types to go over

-- Pairs Trading, Trade two historically related assets when their spread diverges, expecting convergence.
+- **Pairs Trading**, Trade two historically related assets when their spread diverges, expecting convergence.
-- Trend Following, Trade in the direction of short-, medium-, or long-term price momentum.
+- **Trend Following**, Trade in the direction of short-, medium-, or long-term price momentum.
-- Mean Reversion, Trade the idea that price, spread, or another signal has moved too far from a short-term or long-term average and is likely to revert back.
+- **Mean Reversion**, Trade the idea that price, spread, or another signal has moved too far from a short-term or long-term average and is likely to revert back.
-- Price Discrepancy / Statistical Arbitrage, Exploit temporary mispricings versus a model, fair value, or related instrument.
+- **Price Discrepancy / Statistical Arbitrage**, Exploit temporary mispricings versus a model, fair value, or related instrument.
-- Basket Arbitrage, Trade a group of related assets against an index, ETF, or synthetic basket when pricing deviates.
+- **Basket Arbitrage**, Trade a group of related assets against an index, ETF, or synthetic basket when pricing deviates.
-- Exchange Arbitrage, Exploit price differences for the same asset across different exchanges or venues.
+- **Exchange Arbitrage**, Exploit price differences for the same asset across different exchanges or venues.
-- Volatility Trading, Trade expected vs. realized volatility, often through options or volatility-sensitive structures.
+- **Volatility Trading**, Trade expected vs. realized volatility, often through options or volatility-sensitive structures.

 If you want to make it a bit more complete for HFT specifically, I’d add:

-- Market Making, Provide bids and offers, earn spread, and manage inventory/adverse selection.
+- **Market Making**, Provide bids and offers, earn spread, and manage inventory/adverse selection.
-- Order Flow / Microstructure Trading, Use order book imbalance, queue position, and short-term flow signals.
+- **Order Flow / Microstructure Trading**, Use order book imbalance, queue position, and short-term flow signals.
-- Cross-Asset Arbitrage, Trade relationships across futures, spot, ETFs, options, or correlated assets.
+- **Cross-Asset Arbitrage**, Trade relationships across futures, spot, ETFs, options, or correlated assets.

 A neat grouping would be: